-Currently, I’m a Postdoctoral Research Associate at NYU Tandon School of Engineering, under the supervision of Prof. Juliana Freire.
+Currently, I’m a Postdoctoral Research Associate at NYU Tandon School of Engineering and NYU Center for Data Science, under the supervision of Prof. Juliana Freire.
 I came to the beautiful - and very busy - city of New York in January 2012 to pursue a Ph.D. degree.
 Before, I worked as a Research Assistant at Federal University of Rio de Janeiro (UFRJ), under the supervision of Prof. Marta Mattoso.
 I have a Ph.D. in Computer Science from NYU, and a B.E. in Computer and Information Engineering from UFRJ.
 To check out my full CV, click here.

 I come from the gorgeous city of Petrópolis, in Brazil, where almost all my family and friends still reside.
 I had the opportunity to study in Rio de Janeiro, the “Marvelous City”, where I not only made a lot of good friends, but also started working with research in the database area.